MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M02-Unit 3 create and configure a virtual network gateway.md

 5. To create the connection, select **Create**.

-## Verify that the connections connect
+## Task 9: Verify that the connections connect

 1. In **Search resources, services, and docs (G+/)**, enter **connections**, and then select **connections** from the results.